 Jacqueline K. Siegel

 Jacqueline K. Siegel counsels and represents clients in all aspects of employment litigation, including but not limited to, discrimination, harassment, and wage-and-hour claims before federal and state courts and administrative agencies.
 She has significant experience providing clients with advice to mitigate risk to their business; investigating complaints of discrimination and harassment; and conducting comprehensive audits pertaining to employment practices on behalf of corporations.

 Prior to joining Goldberg Segalla, Jacqui worked in-house as general counsel, vice president of employee relations for a large mental health corporation.
 She served as the sole executive responsible for legal affairs―providing sound advice and counsel on matters such as ADA compliance, investigation procedures, compensation, discrimination and harassment, leaves, hiring, disciplinary, and termination practices.

 Outside her practice, Jacqui has served on the Board of Directors for Trauma and Resiliency Resources, Inc.―a nonprofit charity organization located in New York City, dedicated to assisting military veterans and first responders challenged by service-related traumatic experiences.
-During law school, Jacqui was a clerk with The City of New York Office of Labor Relations and the National Football League.
+During law school, Jacqui was also a clerk with The City of New York Office of Labor Relations and the National Football League.

 Jacqueline has successfully defended employers in all areas of individual and class action commercial, employment, and labor litigation.
 Her wide range of experience includes claims brought pursuant to Title VII of the Civil Rights Act, Fair Labor Standards Act, Americans with Disabilities Act, Family and Medical Leave Act, Age Discrimination in Employment Act, and National Labor Relations Act, as well as non-compete and breach of contract claims.
 Jacqueline also has experience in employment litigation before the Equal Employment Opportunity Commission and the New York State Division of Human Rights.
 Representative matters include: